 The chatbots that we use for standups can be set up for a certain time of the day with special questions.
 From standups, you can learn how teammates feel and what’s in their focus right now.

-Always write results and important points in chats if you have offline discussions or video calls so that everybody is informed about changes.
-It’s also a good practice to save these notes to return to them later or refer to them.
+In our team, we always write results and important points in chats after offline discussions or video calls so that everybody is informed about changes.
+It’s also a good practice to save these notes somewhere to return to them later or refer to them.

 It’s convenient to monitor changes in all services and see notifications in one place.
 To do this we set up integrations between Slack, Trello, GitHub and other tools.

 We prefer to automate everything that can be automated.
-We deliver features frequently as soon as they are ready and don’t spend time on deploying them by hands.
+We deliver features frequently as soon as they are ready and don’t spend time deploying them by hand.